Dans-labs/formats/docs/help.md

 `g` does `make`, and pushes the whole site to GitHub, where it will be published under <https://dans-labs.github.io/formats/>.
-The repo itself will also be committed and pushed to github.
+The repo itself will also be committed and pushed to GitHub.

 Replace `commitmsg` by anything that is appropriate as a commit message.